Analysis of Classifier-Free Guidance Weight Schedulers: Dynamic Guidance: Parametrized Schedulers

 \subsection{Findings with parametrized schedulers}

-Our observations are: (a) tuning the parameters of parametrized functions improves the performance for both generation tasks, (b) tuning clamp-linear seems easier than tuning pcs, as its performance demonstrates fewer variations, and (c) the optimal parameters for one method do not generalize across different settings.
-Thus, each scheduler requires a specialized tuning process for each model and task, leading to extensive grid searches and increased computational load.
+Our observations are: (a) tuning the parametrized functions improves the performance for both generation tasks, (b) tuning clamps seems easier than pcs family, as its performance shows fewer variations, and (c) the optimal parameters for one method does not generalize across different settings.
+Thus, specialized tuning is required for each model and task, leading to extensive grid searches and increased computational load.

 \textbf{Failure cases.} The main risk with parameterized functions arises from \textbf{ill-chosen parameters}.
 As shown in Figures~\ref{fig:failure_cases},~\ref{fig:allparam}~\ref{fig:allparam_sup}, poorly chosen parameters, particularly for pcs family, often lead to overshooting at the later stages, resulting in fuzzy detail, broken structure and unnatural colour in the generated images.